edwardarchaeology/monte_carlo_sphere/README_BUILD.md

 This document describes how to build a distributable Windows application (EXE) for MontePi3D using PyInstaller.

+## Current state

+- A working Windows build is included in this repo at `dist\MontePi3D\MontePi3D.exe`.
+Use that for quick testing.

 ## Prerequisites

-- Windows machine with Visual C++ redistributable installed (for VTK DLLs).
+-+- Windows machine with Visual C++ redistributable installed (for VTK DLLs).

 - Python venv (we assume `.venv` in project root).
 Activate it first.
 - PyInstaller installed in the venv: `pip install pyinstaller`